 Jeff Berns, MD

-Jeffrey S. Berns, MD of Philadelphia is the President of the National Kidney Foundation, Inc. (NKF).
+Jeffrey S. Berns, MD of Philadelphia is a Past President of the National Kidney Foundation, Inc. (NKF).
 Dr. Berns is Professor of Medicine and Pediatrics at the Perelman School of Medicine at the University of Pennsylvania where he is Associate Chief of the Renal, Electrolyte, and Hypertension Division, Director of the Nephrology Fellowship Training Program, and Associate Dean for Graduate Medical Education.

 Dr. Berns is the Vice Chair of Guideline and Commentaries for the NKF's Kidney Disease Outcomes Quality Initiative (KDOQI).
 He also served on the KDOQI workgroup that developed clinical practice guidelines to treat anemia.
 Dr. Berns' research interests include chronic kidney disease treatment, anemia of chronic kidney disease, glomerular diseases, and critical care nephrology.